brandonconcepcion/Models/README.md

-In order to gain a more solid understanding of what I learn in class, as well as outside throughout various Youtube Videos, I try to apply what I learn and implement / apply Machine Learning Models!
+I implement basic Machine Learning Models from scratch in order to gain a more solid understanding of what I learn in class, as well as outside through various YouTube videos.

+Each file is a Jupyter notebook consisting of the notes for each model, as well as its actual implementation.